cs0/cs0.github.io/_posts/leetcode/binary_tree/2020-07-06-morris_traversal.md

                 res.add(cur.val);
                 // then move to right
-                // note right can be null, and we will break the while loop cur = cur.right;
+                // note right can be null, and we will break the while loop
+                // go to right can also be jumping from predecessor to the next cur = cur.right;
             } else if (pre.right == null) {
                 // Case 2: pre.right is not yet linked to cur